RELETRANS 10 MICROGRAM/HOUR TRANSDERMAL PATCH

 Do not expose the transdermal patch to extreme

-lamps, sauna, hot tubs, heated water beds, hot
+sauna, hot tubs, heated water beds, hot water

-water bottle, etc) as this may lead to larger
+bottle, etc) as this may lead to larger quantities of

-into the blood than normal.
-External heat may
+than normal.
+External heat may also prevent the

-properly.
-If you have a high temperature this may
+have a high temperature this may alter the effects

 In the unlikely event that your transdermal patch